Country Club Plaza

 No analysis available

-I searched for numeric percentages and qualitative owner-occupancy descriptions such as 80% owner occupied or highly owner occupied.
-There were no such references in the public remarks.
-Without explicit evidence, the owner-occupancy rate cannot be determined from these listings.
+I searched for numeric owner-occupancy percentages and qualitative indicators such as '80% owner occupied' or 'majority owner occupied.'
+No such language appears in the remarks.
+The owner-occupancy rate therefore remains unknown from the available listing text.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.